-The Labor Department did not release a complete monthly jobs report for October, citing the shutdown that prevented it from collecting necessary data.
+The Labor Department did not release a complete monthly jobs report for October, citing the government shutdown that prevented it from collecting necessary data.

 However, preliminary data showed a net loss of 105,000 positions in October, driven by massive cuts in government employment as federal workers took delayed resignation deals.